 4. How do you need to adjust the messaging in those content areas to align with the persona you’re speaking to?

-This leads us onto the question of defining how you pinpoint where a lead is in your buying cycle.
+This leads us onto the question of defining how to pinpoint where a lead is in your buying cycle.
 The answer: lead scoring.

-Ask yourself how good a match the buyer is for your usual brand persona – think about demographics, firm type and size and budget, authority, need and timeline (BANT).
+Ask yourself how good a match the buyer is for your usual brand persona, think about demographics, firm type, size and BANT - budget, authority, need and timeline.
 You can find out lead fit by collecting data from the prospect through gated content.

 You can then look at how the lead is engaging with you, and start attaching numerical values to his or her behaviour.
 This can include: